-These instructions cover all versions of Easy-Build high density stock of the Derby, Pressed Steel Co. and BRCW classes 116/117/118.
-The main detail differences will be found in the interiors and number of doors.
 In order to get the most from your kit we recommend you read these instructions in full prior to commencing construction making notes as to any assembly options, or changes to the suggested order you think would suit your method of building better.
 However, we suggest you do follow to the order of construction as we know it works!
 The general idea for assembly is to construct a box with a removable floor.
-Photo references will be found throughout these instructions and consist of images taken of our other DMU units where methods, or details are the same.
+These are 'honest' instructions inasmuch that are based on our actual experience of building the kit.
+If we have encountered a problem we will tell you how to get around it and where practical future examples of this kit will be modified.
+Photo references will be found throughout these instructions and consist of images taken of preserved units.
+Images of our Cravens units are also used to illustrate a construction idea.
 To help you find the images they are identified by class and name of photo.
-Additional images of a model 116 build can also be found on the disk and images of our class 121/122 will also be useful.
+You will also find numerous additional prototype and model images to assist you create an outstanding model.